About Me: My Health & Lifestyle Plan

-Welcome to Mywell Health—a supportive space designed to help you talk about and share who you are with those you trust.
-Whether you’re navigating changes in your health, managing a new or chronic condition, or simply working toward feeling your best, it may help to reflect on your life.
-Finding clarity about your life, your values and wishes for the future, may help you as well as those supporting you on your health journey.
+Welcome to Mywell Health — a supportive space to help you share who you are with people you trust.
+Whether you are experiencing changes in your health, managing a new or chronic condition, or working toward feeling your best, taking time to reflect on your past experiences can help.
+Understanding your values, experiences, and hopes for the future can guide your health and lifestyle decisions.
+Where you have been can be the starting point for where you are going next on your health journey.

 Activities